Campus Bicycle Parking

 BYOM (Bring your own mask)!

 - Drop off: Bicycles can be left with the Bicycle Program starting on Monday, May 31, 2021, we'll accept appointments until Friday, June 18, 2021 (or capacity is met, whichever is sooner).
 Make an appointment by emailing email@example.com or calling the Bicycle Program 530-754-2453.

 - All bicycles put into summer storage must have a valid CA bicycle license, which may be purchased at Transportation Services

-- A $25 non-refundable storage fee is due upon bicycle drop-off, payable by cash, check, or credit card (Visa/Mastercard only)
+- A $25 non-refundable storage fee is due upon bicycle drop-off, payable by check or credit card (Visa/Mastercard only)

 - Spots are allocated on a first-come, first-served basis